owensgl/biol525D/Topic_2/readme.md

     * `seq 1 10 41 | sed -n 3,5p`

 ##### *grep*
-*Search using regular expression*.
+*Search using regular expression (regex)*.
 This command searches for patterns and prints lines that match your pattern.\
 **Examples**:
 * Print all lines with "1".
     * `seq 10 | grep 1`